dqops/dqo/docs/dqo-concepts/grouping-data-quality-issues-to-incidents.md

 DQOps supports automation of the incident workflows by using notifications.
 Please read the description of integrating incidents with other systems using [webhooks](../integrations/webhooks/index.md).

-Incident notifications configured for [Slack](../integrations/slack/configuring-slack-notifications.md) will use formatted messages that are shown on the Slack channels as shown below.
+Incident notifications configured for [Slack](../integrations/slack/configuring-slack-notifications.md) uses formatted messages that are shown on the Slack channels as shown below.

 ![slack-message-open](https://dqops.com/docs/images/working-with-dqo/incidents-and-notifications/configuring-slack-notifications/slack-message-open.png)